psychemedia/finn-resources/src/salmon-of-knowledge.md

 A couple of hours later, in came a giant with a salmon in his hand.
 This giant was of awful height, he had but one eye, and that in the middle of his forehead, as large as the sun in heaven.

-When he saw Fin, he called out: " Here, take this salmon and roast it ; but be careful, for if you raise a single blister on it I '11 cut the head off you.
+When he saw Fin, he called out: "Here, take this salmon and roast it; but be careful, for if you raise a single blister on it I'll cut the head off you.
 I Ve followed this salmon for three days and three nights without stopping, and I never let it out of my sight, for it is the most wonderful salmon in the world."
 The giant lay down to sleep in the middle of the cave.
 Fin spitted the salmon, and held it over the fire.

 The minute the giant closed the one eye in his head, he began to snore.
 Every time he drew breath into his body, he dragged Fin, the spit, the salmon, Bran, and all the goats to his mouth ; and every time he drove a breath out of himself, he threw them back to the places they were in before.
 Fin was drawn time after time to the mouth of the giant with such force, that he was in dread of going down his throat.